Join our community.

 John Lester and Eddie Colman Courts

-At John Lester and Eddie Colman Courts, there’s a host of different room types to suit all price ranges, including rooms suitable for first-year students as well as returning students, post-graduates and nursing and healthcare students.
+Exclusively for University of Salford students, John Lester and Eddie Colman Courts is home to first-year students, returning students, post-graduates and nursing and healthcare students.
 We’re confident you’ll enjoy a happy, and convenient student lifestyle whilst staying here.

 Places to explore